JadivaM/Gitsearch/README.md

 ## Libraries

-- JWT to generate authorization tokens,
+- JWT to generate authorization tokens.
 - Bcrypt to hash user passwords.
 - Validator to validate data.
 - Passport for authenticating with a JSON Web Token.